Now that I use prettier, it's really a

 So why do I prefer to not have semicolons?
 It's not just that I have a broken right pinky (though sometimes it gets hurt) or I like typing one less character per line.
 It's simply because I don't like my linter/editor telling me I need to add something that is not necessary.

 Also, I like to stay focused on the problem, not worrying about adding or removing something that doesn't really matter in the end.
 And since I've started omitting semicolons (and gotten used to how ugly it looks at first) I actually feel like it leaves my code looking cleaner (you've just gotta be untrained to think that you need semicolons).

 Why should you use semicolons?

-One notable thing that Kyle mentions in that post is he feels like code with semicolons is more explicit and clear (and in a conversation with him he mentioned to me that it’s lacking empathy for newcomers).
-That could be true, but for me I don’t feel like my code has gotten any less clear, maintainable, or readable since I removed semicolons from it.
-And now I don’t have to even think about it.
+One argument I've heard for using semicolons is that without them, it's harder for newcomers to understand the code.
+I suppose it's possible, but that hasn't been my experience with newcomers I've taught.
+For me I don't feel like my code has gotten any less clear, maintainable, or readable since I removed semicolons from it.
+And now I don't have to even think about it.